CloudLabsAI-Azure/MLOpsTemplate/src/workshop/documents/part_5.md

 1. Open up the `endpoint.yml` file in your repo under _yourname-dev branch_ `src/workshop/core/scoring/endpoint.yml`

 2. Edit `endpoint.yml` file to set up the name of your endpoint.
 This name needs to be unique within the region you are deploying into as the endpoint name is part of the endpoint URI.
 Look for #setup in that file.
-(Add your **Deployment ID** as a suffix to your endpoint name to make it unique.)
+(Add your **Deployment ID** as a suffix to your endpoint name to make it unique.), select **Commit changes...**.
+On the **Commit changes** page, select **Commit changes**.

 3. Now navigate to `src/workshop/core/scoring/deployment.yml` and edit `deployment.yml` to set up the name of the endpoint this deployment belongs to the same name you defined just above.
 Look for #setup in that file.
+Select **Commit changes...**.
+On the **Commit changes** page, select **Commit changes**.

 Now let's configure the GitHub Actions workflow file that controls the CD process located at `.github/workflows/workshop_cd.yml`

 **Action Item:**
 - Edit `workshop_cd.yml` to set up your Azure resource group name and Azure ML workspace name which are being passed as parameters to a set of custom GitHub Actions.
 Look for #setup and follow the instructions in the file.
+Select **Commit changes...**.
+On the **Commit changes** page, select **Commit changes**.

     As you've now noticed, 3 actions control the overall CD flow at the end of the workflow definition.
 Let's have a look into them in more detail, feel free to open their code and review how this logic has been implemented.
 The key considerations for each file are as follows: